romkatv/zsh-bench/README.md

 [agnoster zsh theme](https://github.com/agnoster/agnoster-zsh-theme).
 It scans the whole repo to see if there are untracked files, unstaged changes, etc. We can see that this causes lag on every command pushing latency into the red.
 The lag is linear in the number of files and directories in the git repo.
-You wouldn't want to use this theme in a truly large git repo with hudreds of thousands or millions of files.
+You wouldn't want to use this theme in a truly large git repo with hundreds of thousands or millions of files.

 **starship** config uses the cross-shell [starship prompt](https://github.com/starship/starship).